ucrcsedept/course-support/README.md

 ## Learning Modules for Technologies

-Some technologies such as [Visual Studio Code](https://code.visualstudio.com/) and [Docker](https://docs.docker.com/get-docker/) are widely used in industry, and also available for use in CS courses.
+Some technologies such as <a target="_blank" rel="noopener noreferrer" href="https://code.visualstudio.com/">Visual Studio Code</a> and
+<a target="_blank" rel="noopener noreferrer" href="https://docs.docker.com/get-docker/">Docker</a> are widely used in industry, and also
+available for use in CS courses.
 There's some content about how to use them in CS courses below; this can be used to learn these technologies for the first time, or as a refresher.
 If you are in a specific course, only some of this material may be